 Figure 5.73 Tier 1 according to ECB.
 Eurozone member countries banking sector.
+End of 2008

-End of 2008 environment of the uncompetitive but fast growing Greek economy Greek banks posted during the past decade significant increases in their profitability, which in turn allowed them both to strengthen their capital base and expand in the markets of neighboring countries.
+To assess the prospects of the Greek banks during the current conjecture, one has to take also into account the fact that in the existing environment of the uncompetitive but fast growing Greek economy Greek banks posted during the past decade significant increases in their profitability, which in turn allowed them both to strengthen their capital base and expand in the markets of neighboring countries.
 Yet with the exception of the years 1999 and 2000, during which the impact of the eurozone accession was most forcefully reflected on their balance sheets, as well as on the balance sheets of non-financial corporations as we have already seen, the increase in the absolute magnitude of banking assets, along with the rapid expansion of private credit, implied that their profitability as a percentage of their assets remained close to the average observed in other OECD countries, as shown by Figure 5.74.